1949 to 1967 – PYE BROADCAST AUDIO CONSOLES | PART ONE: THE OB ‘SCANNERS’

-The full 48 minute documentary programme, made in 1992 includes many of the climbing excerpts as transmitted, and is available on YouTube, so if you’d like to see more, do take a look at:
+The full 48-minute documentary programme, made in 1992 includes many of the climbing excerpts as transmitted, and is available on YouTube, so if you’d like to see more, do take a look at:

 It’s not only the extreme problems that this OB encountered that I find so interesting, but also I’m pleased when I come across something like that clip and see technology that then was really new, but that we now take for granted.
-For instance the two radio cameras, the 1″ Vidicon Thompson LEP CHF503 models that BBC OB’s had at that time, were certainly not serious professional cameras, but were vital to bring the immediacy of the climbing.
+For instance the two radio cameras, the 1″ Vidicon Thompson LEP CHF503 models that BBC OB’s had at that time, were certainly not serious professional cameras, but were vital to bringing the immediacy of the climbing.
 There were also radio mics on most, if not all of the six climbers, which was pushing the primitive technology.
-The climbers also were equipping with radio earpieces.
+The climbers also were equipped with radio earpieces.
 And those big Pye MkVI cameras being placed in ‘impossible’ spots, like the one down at the foot of ‘The Old Man’.
 Only the BBC could have conceived of this OB in 1967.

 ‘Jazz 625′ on the road at The Marquee Club